barsoom/devbook/definition_of_done/README.md

 * Documented if necessary (others can use it)
 * Stakeholders have approved it
 * In production (deployed, feature-toggled on, rolled out to everyone)
-* The support team has been informed about things that may affect them
 * Stakeholders have been informed that the feature is available
 * Old data and old code has been removed (if applicable)

+## Changes to the public site

+* Front-end code has been verified in browsers (for the general public: IE8+, latest Firefox, Chrome, Safari)
+* The support team has been informed about it and tried using it
+* The FAQ or equivalent has been changed (if applicable)